Analyzing your prompt, please hold on...

 }

-This is the console output of the above sample code for a reference.
+This is the console output of the above sample code as a reference.

 IsProtected - Before Protecting VBA Project: False